ahmedabubakr92/Ahmed_Portfolio/README.md

 - Create visual exploratory analysis.
 - Preprocessed the data for ot to be suitable for machine learning
 - Used a Decision Tree Classifier to predict the 10 year risk factors.

+# Project 3: Data Visualization - COVID-19
+- We explore the data
+- Data manipulation
+- Dashboard using Plotly